bshlgrs/reciprocity/readme.md

 ## Deploying to heroku

-- Install heroku and log into an account that can access the heroku app
+- Install heroku and log into an account that can access the heroku app on the heroku CLI
+- Run `git remote add heroku https://git.heroku.com/reciprocity2.git/` to set up the Heroku remote for the first time.
 - Do `git push heroku main` to deploy.
 It builds from the Dockerfile.